 8. Get some good sleep

 Come festivals and one thing that you cannot get enough of is sleep.
-You have to struggle to get the much needed eight hours of good quality sleep.
+You have to struggle to get the much-needed eight hours of good-quality sleep.
 Lack of sleep results in poor gut health which is linked directly to the brain.
-When the sleepy gut fails to work properly we get cranky, depressed and experience bloating, gas and flatulence.
+When the sleepy gut fails to work properly we get cranky, and depressed and experience bloating, gas and flatulence.
 Trying to catch a nap in the afternoon or wake up late on holidays to make up for some of the lost sleep during the festive season.

 9. Avoid Unnecessary Antibiotics